 Disney’s Vero Beach Resort is a great oceanfront destination for a dedicated trip or in combination with a visit to Walt Disney World.
 Even without the added aspect of the turtle activity, the Resort offers tons of things to see and do.
 However, if you like sea turtles and nature conservancy, then be sure to head down to the beach on at least one morning of your stay to witness and take part in the amazing work that these folks do at Disney Conservation, Vero Beach Resort.

-For more information about travelling to Disney’s Vero Beach Resort or another Disney vacation, please feel free to contact me.
+Get more information about travelling to Disney’s Vero Beach Resort.